SiliconLabs/peripheral_examples_simplicity_sdk/series2/emu/em2_dcdc/readme.md

 hard fault on wake-up depending on what data may have been saved on the stack, e.g. the return address from the EM3

-On BRD4111A, the VMCU is the input to an on-board voltage regulator that outputs 1.5V, which is then connected to the boost DC-DC input, VBAT.
-This additional voltage regulator consumes an extra 10 to 12 uA of current and will make the energy profiler current measurement higher than the datasheet specification.
+On the BRD4111A, VMCU serves as the input to an onboard voltage regulator that generates 1.5 V. This output is then routed to the boost DC-DC input.
+Because the extra voltage regulator draws an additional 10–12 µA, the energy profiler may report a higher current consumption than what is specified in the datasheet.
-Running this example on an out-of-box BRD4111A + BRD4001A WSTK will result in a current reading of ~16uA when using the energy profiler.
+Running this example on an out‑of‑box BRD4111A + BRD4001A WSTK typically results
+in a current reading of about 16 µA when measured with the energy profiler.
-To get a more accurate EM2 current consumption reading of the device, the following extra steps must be taken:
+Optional: For a more accurate EM2 current consumption measurement with a multimeter, perform the following steps:
-1. Flash the hex image onto the device by following the "How to Test" section
+1. Flash the hex image onto the device by following the “How to Test” section.
-2. On the BRD4111A board, make the following modification:
+2. On the BRD4111A board, make the following modifications:
    a.
-Unmount 0 ohm resistor R222, mount 0 ohm resistor R223
+Unmount 0 Ω resistor R222, mount 0 Ω resistor R223
-  b. unmount 0 ohm resistor R211, mount 0 ohm resistor R210
+   b.
+Unmount 0 Ω resistor R211, mount 0 Ω resistor R210
-  c.
-In Board Control component settings, turn off the *Disable SPI Flash* option
-3. Steps a and b are required to use the boost DC-DC output to supply all rails Step c is needed to eliminate current leakage caused by the unpowered MX25_POWER_DOWN SPI flash.
+3. Steps a and b are required to use the boost DC-DC output to supply all rails.
 4. Place a header on ST1 (bottom left of the front of the radio board).
-5. Using an external power supply to supply 1.5V via the headers.
+5. Use an external power supply to provide 1.5 V via the headers.
-6. Measure the current using a bench meter from the 1.5V supply to the pre-programmed, standalone BRD4111A radio board.
+6. Measure the current using a bench meter from the 1.5 V supply to the pre‑programmed, standalone BRD4111A radio board.

 ### Additional note for Testing on xG28 ###
 On BRD4400C, there is a diversity SPDT switch on the 2.4 GHz radio output that